bakirillov/exocat/README.md

 ### Link management
 `index -t TYPE` - construct an index over existing files.
 TYPE could be "all", "explicits" and "implicits".
 There could be two kinds of links:
 1. Explicit links - the links explicitly set by the user.
-Encasing a [[word]] in double square brackets make the word a node in a graph of explicit links;
+Making the hashtag of a \#word would make the word a node in a graph of explicit links;
 2. Implicit links - the links implicitly formed by the language analysis.
 Shared non stop-word nouns and verbs form implicit links.
 `overview -r REGEX` - view the existing links in the index and filter them using a regex;
-`links -c CARD_ID -t TYPE -r REGEX` - view the existing links of a particular card that belong to a type and match a regex;

 ### Study mode
 `study` - runs the study mode: Leitner box spaced repetition;